The Energy Regulation and Markets Review: Taiwan

 This significant institutional arrangement of Taipower means that other power suppliers will be able to sell electricity directly to consumers.
 Under the previous system, private companies could only sell electricity to Taipower, which charged a transmission handling fee and would then distribute it at a price it had set.16 However, not all the details have been worked out at this stage, and the idea of privatising Taipower will require further study.
-The whole process began in 2017 and will take another three to six years to complete.
+Feedback and regular updates from the Taiwanese government on the progress of the electricity market reform would be very welcome.

 Transmission/transportation and distribution services

 Taiwan's electricity market has not been fully liberalised.
 Currently, the island's electricity transmission and distribution networks are all operated by Taipower.
 However, a number of articles in the Electricity Act 2017 foresee the future direction of reform.

 To achieve the goal of a steady supply of electricity, Taipower will need to be restructured as a parent holding company, which will set up two subsidiary companies to oversee (1) electricity generation and (2) electricity transmission and distribution.17

 ii Transmission/transportation and distribution access